spacemeshos/gpu-post/README.md

 int stats();
 ```

-stop all GPU work and don’t fill the passed-in buffer with any more results.
+stop all GPU work and donâ€™t fill the passed-in buffer with any more results.
 ```
 int stop(
 	uint32_t ms_timeout			// timeout in milliseconds